hzhou006/MonteCarloSimulation/README.md

 Solution Needed

 Portfolio Type                      Median 20th Year              10 % Best Case               10 % Worst Case
 A - Aggressive
 I - Very Conservative

 Description
-10% Best Case: 90th Percentile value among the 10,000 simulations 10% Worst Case: 10th Percentile value among the 10,000 simulations.
+10% Best Case:90th Percentile value among the 10,000 simulations
+10% Worst Case:10th Percentile value among the 10,000 simulations.

 Hint
 To test your results create an account with Personal Capital, add a manual portfolio and go to Investment Checkup and compare your results.